 FACC’s several categories of support for children and youth in State or Tribal custody are detailed below.
-These programs are intended to support children’s needs that are not otherwise provided for through OCS.
-Therefore, applicants must demonstrate that funding has been requested from OCS prior to submitting an application for funding to FACC: OCS Special Needs Hotline, OCS Special Needs Matrix.
-The Special Needs Hotline is not yet up and running for Anchorage/South Central region, however, CASAs and GALs are required to ask the case worker for special needs funding under the category of “Personal Incidentals”.
+These programs are intended to support children’s needs that are not otherwise provided for.
+Therefore, applicants must demonstrate that funding has been requested from OCS or Tribal resources prior to submitting an application for funding to FACC.
+EXCEPTION: Requests for bikes do not have to go through OCS as OCS no longer provides funding for them.

-Grant applications must be completed on behalf of the child by the child’s CASA, GAL, or Tribal representative through the FACC website or website forms down-loaded, completed, and mailed.
-Applications submitted by CASAs receive priority funding.
+Grant applications must be completed on behalf of the child/youth by the CASA, GAL, Tribal representative, or OCS case worker through the FACC website or website forms down-loaded, completed, and mailed.

-The Children and Family Needs Committee strives to respond to each application with ten (10) days of receipt.
+The Children and Family Needs Committee strives to respond to each application within ten (10) days of receipt.
 Payments on approved grants typically take seven (7) to fourteen (14) days to process.

 Approved grants are paid on a reimbursement basis to the applicant and receipts are required.
 In the case of camperships or other costly requests, grants may be paid directly to the organization.

-Campership grants are for a child’s participation in group educational experiences and programs.
+Campership grants are for a child or youth’s participation in group educational experiences and programs.
 These experiences or programs could include summer camps, cultural, sports, or arts camps, sports programs such as soccer, volleyball, or football leagues, community band or orchestra, art and theater programs, and may include individual art/music lessons or one-time league memberships and related equipment/materials.

-- One campership per child per fiscal year.
+- One campership per child/youth per fiscal year.

-- Total spent per child will not exceed $500 per fiscal year.
+- Total spent per child/youth will not exceed $500 per fiscal year.

 - Eligible expenses may include enrollment or registration fees, travel and per-match competition fees.
 Supplies that are necessary for the program involved, and generally useful specifically for that program, also are eligible.
 For example, football pads required to participate.

-Mini-grants are intended to cover items such as supplies and gear needed for sports and enrichment activities, tutors, special needs for clothing, or other children’s needs described and supported, in writing, by the applicant.
-Each child is eligible for up to $500 in mini-grants per fiscal year.
+Mini-grants are intended to cover items such as supplies and gear needed for sports and enrichment activities, tutors, special needs for clothing, or other children or youth needs described and supported, in writing, by the applicant.
+Each child/youth is eligible for up to $500 in mini-grants per fiscal year.

 Families often have unique rules surrounding the use of electronics, and the risks inherent in social media, gaming, etc. Therefore, if you are requesting electronics, please note that FACC has developed specific funding criteria: